-As ethical and eco-friendly lifestyle advocates, we expend a lot of physical and emotional energy promoting the message and pushing for change.
-I began to wonder if our efforts might not always be targeted toward the most efficient avenues of change, so I did some basic math to take another look.
+As an eco-friendly lifestyle advocate, my counterparts and I expend a lot of physical and emotional energy promoting climate action.
+Several years ago, I began to wonder if our efforts might not always be targeted toward the most efficient avenues of change, so I did some basic math to take another look.

 Let’s Meet Where Everyone Can Participate

 This not only makes more efficient use of the money and time we dedicate to eco-conscious living but also creates an environment of acceptance for more imperfect environmentalists (and we need as many of these in our figurative tent as possible).
 It allows us to meet people where they are and celebrate the things they can do for the planet instead of shaming them for their lack of perfectionism.

 Back in the heyday of zero-waste living and mason jars for trash cans, eliminating all individual waste was the goal.
 We’ve come a long way in understanding how counterproductive the pursuit of zero-waste perfection is, especially when it carries a side of shame and guilt.

 The Math of Reusing a Zip-top Bag